Welcome to today's edition of the Rush 24-7 podcast.

 I don't know where these people get it in their thick heads that we are exclusionary.

-We are people of principle, conservative principle and belief, individual freedom and liberty, liberty proper private property rights, the whole nine yards, colorblind society, respect for life, the pursuit of happiness, all of these things.
+We are people of principle, conservative principle and belief, individual freedom and liberty, private property rights, the whole nine yards, colorblind society, respect for life, the pursuit of happiness, all of these things.

-People that are in favor of policies that limit freedom, that promote the loss of freedom, that take away economic opportunity.
+Things that every American values or should people that are in favor of policies that limit freedom, that promote the loss of freedom, that take away economic opportunity.

-Uh, I'm content to let the Democrat Party have and lose with those people.
+I'm content to let the Democrat Party have and lose with those people.

 So we welcome anybody.